SCHOOL of CURIOSITY

 contact Angela 07906330697

-A holistic learning experience - with creativity, collaboration and kindness.
+A holistic learning experience through creativity, collaboration and kindness.

 5 - 7 week terms in line with BANES